At 7:00 pm on March 12, 2019, Windsor Hackforge will hold its Annual General Meeting (AGM) at 1501 Howard Ave Unit 101, Windsor, ON.

-At this meeting, all members deemed to be in good standing by the Managing Director as of March 1st, 2017 are eligible to vote in the election of Directors and Volunteer Representatives.
+At this meeting, all members deemed to be in good standing (up to date with member dues) as of March 1st, 2019 are welcome to attend.

 The meeting agenda, and any other required materials, will be distributed to members at least 48 hours prior to the AGM.

 Hackforge’s main mission is to provide a place where creative minds can come together to share ideas, learn together, find support and make friends.